gorodnichy/LA-R-KerasNN/README.md

 # LA-R-KerasNN

-Learn and Apply Keras/Tensorflow in R/RStudio, Efficiently!
----
-'Learn and Apply Artificial Neural Networks with Keras/Tensorflow in R/RStudio Efficiently'    -
+## *'Learn and Apply Artificial Neural Networks (aka Deep Learning) with Keras/Tensorflow in R/RStudio Efficiently'*    -
 Using complete prewritten codes and your own data, with example from analysis sequential and text data.

 Based on: